react-native-community/directory/README.md

 - #### ❗ `githubUrl` **(required)**
   **(string)** - URL to the package GitHub repository (currently other Git hosts are not supported).

-  > Package also needs to be published to the NPM registry, becouse it is a source of crucial data for the directory.
+  > Package also needs to be published to the NPM registry, because it is a source of crucial data for the directory.
 - #### `npmPkg`
   **(string)** - npm package name, by default GitHub repository name will be used.
 Example: `"@expo/react-native-action-sheet"`.

   > Fill only when the GitHub repository name is different from the name of package published to npm, or the package is a part of monorepo.
 - #### `nameOverride`
   **(string)** - display name override.

   > Fill only when it is different from the GitHub repository name and npm package name.
 - #### `examples`
   **(array of strings)** - URLs to example projects or Snacks which demonstrates the library.
 - #### `images`
   **(array of strings)** - URLs to static images or GIFs that shows the library functionality.

-  > Please do not add logotypes or other branding metrials, and please avoid linking multiple resources which shows the same feature.
+  > Please do not add logotypes or other branding material, and please avoid linking multiple resources which shows the same feature.

 #### 📱 Platforms

+- #### `android`
+  **(boolean)** - works on Android device.
 - #### `ios`
   **(boolean)** - works on iOS device.
-- #### `android`
-  **(boolean)** - works on Android device.
 - #### `web`
   **(boolean)** - can be used with [`react-native-web`](https://github.com/necolas/react-native-web).
 - #### `expo`
   **(boolean)** - can be used in managed workflow, without ejecting an [Expo](https://github.com/expo/expo) application (any library can be used if you eject).

 #### 🖥️ Out-of-tree Platforms

-> __Note:__ Adding out-of-tree platforms support requires an example or link to the app which uses the library on the given platform.
+> **Note** Adding out-of-tree platforms support requires an example or link to the app which uses the library on the given platform.

 - #### `windows`
   **(boolean)** - can be used with [`react-native-windows`](https://github.com/microsoft/react-native-windows).